Reclaiming Your Relationship: 6 Ways to Be Intimate After Having a Baby

 An African American couple is outside.
 They are both smiling and he is behind the woman with his arm around her.

-When a tiny human bursts onto the scene and infiltrates your home, making time in your relationship for things like sex, cuddles, and date nights might seem impossible.
-Before you let your relationship with your husband after baby flounder, why not look for exciting ways to connect with your partner?
+When a tiny human comes into your home, making time in your relationship for things like sex, cuddles, and date nights might seem impossible.
+But before you give up on your relationship with your partner after baby, why not look for exciting ways to connect?
+There ARE ways to be intimate after having a baby that don’t involve sex.

-Whether you’re searching for tips for the future or trying to reconnect with your partner post-baby, there are plenty of ways to reignite the romance flame.
+Whether you’re searching for tips for the future or trying to reconnect with your partner post-baby, there are plenty of ways to reignite the romance flame, both physically and emotionally.

 From reinventing your sex life after baby to finding new ways of achieving intimacy, we’ve got you covered.